bbkk0502/Word2vec-model-for-ontology-construction/README.md

 # Word2vec-model-for-ontology-construction

-A collection of language model development files used for master thesis 'Ontology construction for Demonstration Environments: A Text Mining Approach'.
+This repo is a collection of language model development files used for master thesis 'Ontology construction for Demonstration Environments: A Text Mining Approach'.
 This thesis specifically used Skip-G model in Gensim Word2vec.

 # Author and Affiliation
 These codes are developed by Nie Wei a MPhil student at the Institute for Manufacturing, University of Cambridge.
 Email: wn230@cam.ac.uk

+# Project Introduction
+This thesis aims to develop an ontology for Demonstration Environments by using a semi-automatic approach: text mining.
+The developed ontology is available at https://github.com/bbkk0502/Demonstration-Environments-Ontology-Version1.0
+Demonstration Environments refer to all facilities and environments for technology development including testing, prototyping and confronting technology with different usage situations (e.g. testbed, pilot plant, living lab, sandbox, etc.)

 # File Introduction
  * DEOntologyTextMining is the Python project for language model development.
 It consists of: